 The Victorian cult of motherhood, which idealized and pietized mother and the sanctity of mother as foundation of the family, source of life, and keeper of virtue, was also a presiding moral assumption of the viewer.
-Perhaps Walt Whitman underscored the era’s perspective exclaiming: “there is nothing greater than the mother of men.”
+Perhaps Walt Whitman underscored the era’s perspective in exclaiming: “there is nothing greater than the mother of men.”
 Furthermore, mother as embodiment of virtue was encoded with another meaning.
 Most viewers would have read accounts in the press of women being raped (“outraged” in Victorian nomenclature), abducted, tortured.
 Such images of woman in distress called Christian virtue into action.

 Similarly the presentation of suffering children invoked a particular kind of nineteenth-century feeling for children.
 Not only did the teachings of Jesus invoke the purity of the child as a spiritual ideal, but Victorian Christianity’s particular appropriation of the Romantic veneration of the child added another dimension to the semiosis of child images in the visual culture of NER and Armenian atrocity images.
 The ideal of the child was an emanation of Christian purity as Jesus’s words in the Gospel of Matthew note, “unless you are converted and become like children, you will not enter the kingdom of heaven.”
-And, the Wordsworthian notion that the “child is father to the man,” and that humans come into the world “trailing of clouds of glory,” – helped give further sustenance to Victorian Christianity’s ideal of the child.
-And, in these images – whether gritty photographic ones of dead children or emaciated, skeletal ones, or the faces of poster-made children begging for help – the Christian viewer’s reception of those images would have been also linked to deeply felt notions of the child as innocence endangered, defiled by evil, in need of rescue from the heathen.
+And the Wordsworthian notion that the “child is father to the man” and that humans come into the world “trailing of clouds of glory” helped give further sustenance to Victorian Christianity’s ideal of the child.
+Whether seeing gritty photographic images of dead children or emaciated, skeletal ones, or the faces of poster-made children begging for help, the Christian viewer would have had deeply felt notions of the child as innocence endangered, defiled by evil, in need of rescue from the heathen.

 The sense of moral urgency that the NER posters elicited also stemmed from the nationalist narrative that was embedded in the text of the posters.
-The narrative was not only Christian philanthropic but American humanitarian, and so each poster read not simply Near East Relief but American Committee For Relief in the Near East.
-In doing so, NER was calling on the idea of American exceptionalism that President Wilson had popularized with his slogan of U.S. entry into World War I: America was “making the world safe for democracy.”
-The combination of American moral mission and Protestant humanitarian charity focused on Armenian Christians of the Holy Land region created a powerful ideological pull.
+The narrative was not only Christian philanthropic but American humanitarian, and so each poster read not simply Near East Relief but American Committee for Relief in the Near East.
+In this way NER was calling on the idea of American exceptionalism that President Wilson had popularized with his slogan of US entry into World War I: America was “making the world safe for democracy.”
+The combination of an American moral mission and Protestant humanitarian charity focused on Armenian Christians of the Holy Land region created a powerful ideological pull.

 *

-Images of atrocity taken in ad hoc ways during the time of massacre, and images constructed for a humanitarian relief cause primarily in the aftermath of genocide suggest some interesting contrasts and insights about visual culture and histories of historical extremity, in this case the Armenian genocide.
+Images of atrocity taken in ad hoc ways during the time of massacre, and images constructed for a humanitarian relief campaign primarily in the aftermath of genocide suggest some interesting contrasts and insights about visual culture and histories of historical extremity – in this case the Armenian genocide.